pedrorodriguesduarte/Teste-DTI/README.md

 ## 📄 Licença

-Este projeto é distribuído sob a **[Licença MIT](LICENSE)**.
+Este projeto é distribuído sob a **[Licença MIT](https://github.com/joaopauloaramuni/laboratorio-de-desenvolvimento-de-software/blob/main/LICENSE)**.

-Você é livre para usar, modificar e distribuir este software, desde que mantenha o aviso de copyright original.

 ---